cybrkyd/thunderbird-theme/README.md

 **Edit** > **Settings** > **Add-ons and Themes**

-Download and manually install from https://addons.thunderbird.net :
+Or download and manually install from https://addons.thunderbird.net :

 [Nu-grey-theme](https://addons.thunderbird.net/en-GB/thunderbird/addon/nu-grey-theme/)

 This theme primarily uses the colour hex #cccccc as the background.
 To make the reading pane window match the theme, go to: